News

 Published Tue 26 Sep 2023

-For season 2023-2024 the Victorian Trailable Yacht Division (V-TYD) of Australian Sailing does not recommend the adoption of the ‘New’ Australian Sailing CBH System in the state of Victoria.
+For season 2023-2024 the Victorian Trailable Yacht Division (V-TYD) does not recommend the adoption of the ‘New’ Australian Sailing CBH System in the state of Victoria.
 It is recommended that clubs/associations continue to use the ‘Old’ CBH ratings.

-As per the “Australian Class Based Handicap (CBH) Rating System” the use of the new CBH system is recommended, however clubs/associations and other organising authorities can run racing under any system they feel appropriate.
+As per the “Australian Class Based Handicap (CBH) Rating System” the use of the new CBH system is recommended by AS, however clubs/associations and other organising authorities can run racing under any system they feel appropriate.
+The V-TYD position is for the reasons below.

-The primary reason for this is that the V-TYD believes that the new system will hinder rates of participation in the state of Victoria.
+The primary reason for not reccomending adoption of the new system, is that the V-TYD believes that the new system will hinder rates of participation in the state of Victoria.
 The drivers for this recommendation are outlined below:

 • The vast majority (~95%) of the Victorian trailable yacht fleet sails in class standard configuration